 3. We take care of the rest.
 We will catalogue and photograph your guitar/s in preparation for sale.
 All lots are illustrated in our online catalogues well in advance of the auction to ensure maximum exposure.
 Highlighted items will also feature on our social media platforms.

-5. Follwing the auction, we aim to settle payment 14 working days post sale.
+5. Follwing the auction, we aim to make payment by either cheque or BACS three weeks after the sale is completed.
 Should any items fail to sell, we will notify you after the sale.
 The items can either be re-offered into a future sale at a lower reserve or be collected.

 We offer competitive commission rates, no charge for unsold lots, colour illustrated catalogues, full internet coverage and speedy payment.
 For full Vendors Terms and Condtions, please see the relevant section on our website.